-Are you feeding your hens enough calcium to produce healthy and strong eggs?
-I remember being so excited to see my hens laying for the first time, only to find oddly-shaped and paper-thin egg shells in the nest!
+Are you providing your hens with enough calcium to ensure healthy and strong eggs?
+The first time I saw my hens laying, I was so excited, only to find oddly-shaped, paper-thin eggshells in the nest!

 Fortunately, you can avoid lower-quality egg production with an oyster shell supplement.

-In our article, we’ll simplify what oyster shell and grit for chickens are.
+In our article, we’ll simplify what grit and oyster shell for chickens are.

 We’ll also learn how to choose the best products and why they’re such important supplements to feed laying hens.

-Let’s start by looking at the most popular grit and oyster products that will bring you strong eggshells and beautiful birds.
+Let’s start by looking at the most popular grit and oyster shell for chicken products that will bring you strong eggshells and beautiful birds.

 The Best Oyster Shell and Grit Products in Our Winning Categories